ghga-de/ghga-metadata-schema/docs/schema_markdown/Analysis_process_data_file.md

 # Slot: process_data_file

-The Process Data File associated with an entity.
+The alias of one or more Process Data Files that are associated with this Analysis.

 URI: [GHGA:Analysis_process_data_file](https://w3id.org/GHGA/Analysis_process_data_file)